coop152/obsidian-vaults/Year 3/Second Semester/Chip Multiprocessors/Coursework 2 Report.md

 - Phil.
 2 tries to take their right fork (Phil.
 1's left fork), fails and waits

 # Question 3
 All of the solutions demonstrate similar performance at lower thread counts.
+As the number of threads increases the coarse-grain solutions experience a performance falloff, while the fine-grain solutions stay almost linear in growth.
+The fine-grain mutex and spinlock solutions perform very similarly, but the coarse-grain spinlock solution is significantly faster than the mutex version.
+# Question 4